gareth0712/my-css-journey/responsive/README.md

   following the above example, 10 vmax means 80px
 - Cautions when using viewpoint units
   Using them for font-size, and while cool, there are some accessibility issues with doing so, so I wouldn't suggest it unless it's just for a personal project of yours.

+## Day 5 - Challenge 03

+- Read through the challenge materials and prepare a solution yourself

+## Day 6

+### Reference

+- A Tale of `width` and `max-width` - https://css-tricks.com/tale-width-max-width/

+## Day 7 - Solution to challenge 03

+- This challenge contain advanced usage of css tooling in order to develop special layout and maintain responsiveness at the same time
+- During the development of layout, making use of `border: 2px solid red` would be a good idea to check whether you are on the right track